Reconstructing HI power spectrum with minimal parameters using the dark matter distribution beyond halos: Introduction

 Those previous works implicitly assume that all the {\HI} is confined within the dark matter halo.
-However, in this paper, we first demonstrate that a certain fraction of the {\HI} resides not only within the halo but also extends to the outside of halos, i.e., inter-galactic medium (IGM).
-Hence in this paper, we investigate the impact of the \HI\ in the IGM to the power spectrum and then introduce a new method to reconstruct the {\HI} power spectrum from the dark matter only N-body simulation.
-This method does not require the $M_{\HI}-M_h$ relation and only uses the fact that the {\HI} is localized within and around the halo compared to the dark matter.
+However, in this paper, we first demonstrate that a certain fraction of the {\HI} resides not only within the halo but also extends to the outside of halos, i.e., inter-galactic medium (IGM). \RAm{Hence in this paper, we investigate the impact of the \HI\ in the IGM to the power spectrum as a function of the halo centric radius.
+Based on our experiments, we introduce a new method to reconstruct the {\HI} power spectrum from the dark matter only N-body simulation.
+This method does not rely on the $M_{\HI}-M_h$ relation which is computationally expensive to calibrate, and only based on the fact that the {\HI} is localized within and around the dark matter halo. }

-The paper is organized as follows.
+The paper is organised as follows.
 In Sec.\ref{sec:simulation}, we first describe the IllustrisTNG simulation and how to construct the density fields.
 In Sec. \ref{sec:HImap}, we present the method of reconstruction of the {\HI} density field and the main result.
 In Sec.\ref{sec:temperature}, we show a detailed treatment of the 21-cm signal, the comparison with the previous method, and the interpretation using the density profile.
 Finally, Sec.\ref{sec:summary} summarises the paper.
-Throughout this paper, we adopt the Planck 2015 cosmological parameters \citep{Planck15}, which is also adopted in the IllustrisTNG simulations.
+Throughout this paper, we adopt the Planck 2015 cosmological parameters \citep{Planck15}, which is also adopted in the IllustrisTNG simulations. \RAm{ In this paper, we focus on the analysis at redshift $z=3$, where the up coming radio interferometer, SKA can probe. }